Great Eastern Life: Modern era

 In May 2006, Great Eastern and Chongqing Land Properties Group set up their 50:50 joint venture life insurance company, Great Eastern Life Assurance (China) Co Ltd. This new company is headquartered in Chongqing with branches in Shaanxi and Sichuan, which will act as a bridgehead for its expansion plans into the rest of China.

 In August 2012, Great Eastern Holdings Limited sold 25% stake of its equity interest in Great Eastern Life Assurance (China) Co Ltd to Chongqing City Construction Investment (Group) Co Ltd for a total sum of ¥303 million RMB.
 Upon completion of the deal, Great Eastern Life Assurance (China) Co Ltd was renamed Zhong Xin Ancheng Life Insurance Co.
 Ltd.

 Great Eastern was named Life Insurance Company of the Year at the Asia Insurance Industry Awards in 2011 and 2013, by Asia Insurance Review.

 In 2025, Great Eastern proposed to delist from SGX after its largest stakeholder OCBC sent a S$900 million offer to buy all the rest of the stakes.

+On 27 January 2026, Great Eastern launched Physical gold-backed investment-linked policies (ILPs) amid rise in gold prices.